Curbside Classic Writer’s Guide

 If you’re not equipped for with either cropping and reducing, I recommend downloading a free editing software, like Photoscape, which I use.
 Its Editor is easy to use for both functions.
 Photscape’s Combine function is also a handy way to put two car shots together for a comparison.
 And it’s easy to fix shots that have a color imbalance or such.

 Shooting: Of course, in addition to the basic car shot angles, go for details that catch your eye, or make the car distinctive.
 And if you want to do a Clue, it’s good to have some close-ups to crop from.
+Also, please always try include at least one full profile shot, from across the street if necessary.

 Two more points on shooting in the street: don’t be timid, or intimidated about it.
 If the car is on a public street or public parking lot (please note that many parking lots are actually private, if they’re on private property), you have every right to shoot it.
 And that goes for the license plate too.
 A few folks seem to harbor some unfounded paranoia about license plates being seen on the web.
 Sorry; but cars (and plates) are part of the public street scene, and photographers have been shooting cars on the streets for almost forever.
 Don’t want your car or plates shot?
 Keep it in the garage, and never drive it again!
 Or get license plate covers.
 But feel free to blank out the plates if you want.
 Photoscape or such offers a paint brush to make it easy.